 Ash has not historically had a consistent pulpwood market although several mills have increased the use of ash in recent years.
-Ash growing on lands managed by the Minnesota DNR, the estimated long-term annual sustainable harvest level, based on the STHA analysis, is between 25,000 - 40,000 cords annually.
-The DNR is offering additional ash in the next five years to manage forest health concerns.
-Based on 2018 FIA data, Ash's estimated net annual growth is 444,705 cords and mortality is 183,026 cords, increasing from approximately 30,000 cords in 2017.
+The DNR, currently on state lands is offering additional ash volume over the next few years to manage forest health concerns.
+Based on 2019 FIA data, ash (black and green) estimated net annual growth is 403,720 cords and mortality is 197,893 cords, increasing from approximately 30,000 cords in 2017.

 Of the ash species found in Minnesota (black, green, and white), black ash has, by far, the largest volume.